Qiudy11/alx-system_engineering-devops/0x00-shell_basics/README.md

 $pwd: scirpt that prints absolute pathway of the current working directory
-$ls :displays the contents list of your current directory
+$(ls) :displays the contents list of your current directory
+$HOME: chnages working directory to home directory